acadalearning/web-app/README.md

 It was great pulling resources together
 There is no where i'd rather be.
 You rock guys!
 Today's date is 12-september-2022 and Kola is adding this line of feature.
+I have downloaded this master picture and i want to edit it, however i have created a new branch so i dont messup the master branch.
+Thank you